zhulinchng/generative-data-augmentation/README.md

 # Generative Data Augmentation

-This repository contains the code for the experiments in the 'Investigating the Effectiveness of Generative Diffusion Models in Synthesizing Images for Data Augmentation in Image Classification' dissertation.
+This repository contains the code for the experiments in the 'Improving Fine-Grained Image Classification Using Diffusion-Based Generated Synthetic Images' dissertation.

 <div align="center">
  Try the HuggingFace 🤗 demo